haukex/raspinotes/BaseInstall.md

    3. *Optional Procedure:* Protecting the SD card against wear and sudden power-offs by making root FS read-only ("overlay filesystem") with a writable data partition.

+      **TODO:** This currently **does not work** on the latest Raspberry Pi OS 2025-11-24; I need to figure out what the problem is.
+See <https://github.com/raspberrypi/rpi-imager/issues/1320>.

       1. **Note** there is no point in setting up the "unattended upgrades" below, you'll have to do updates manually.
 Also, while `fail2ban` (below) will